-— the wisteria vine over an old fence like a weight-lifter’s bicep
+— the wisteria vine like a weight-lifter’s bicep

 — young mulberries ready to swell and blacken like a punch in the eye

-— beaches as clean as a young girl’s calf
+— beaches clean and inclined like a young girl’s calf

 — cylindrical waves as empty as a cupboard